-Using Function code 82 (described in Chapter 9, Section 9.4.22) displays the most recent error in the format of "MACHINE ERROR XX."
+Using Function code 82 (described in Chapter 9, Section 9.1.4.22) displays the most recent error in the format of "MACHINE ERROR XX."
 The XX represents one of the error codes listed in this section.

-XX in error messages "Unable to Change XX" to "Unable to Scan XX" and "Change Unable XX" to "Scan Unable XX" given in item [1] also represents one of these error codes.
+XX in error messages "Change Unable XX," "Clean Unable XX," "Init Unable XX," "Print Unable XX," and "Scan Unable XX" given in item [1] also represents one of these error codes.